sujanmamidi/Pop-Seq/README.md

 Identification of QTL for BSA (Bulk Degregant Analysis) and for diverse populations.

 Pheotype based bulks are alternative to population based approaches like Bi-Parental QTL mapping and Association mapping.
 SNP frequency differences of these bulks helps identify candidate regions/genes.
+FIXED sites offer the best resolution for identification of QTL.

-There are 4 snp types based on the frequency in each of the bulk Fixed site - Allele frequency is 100% for each of the pop, but Alternate alleles in each of the population.
+There are 4 snp types based on the frequency in each of the bulk.
+Fixed site - Allele frequency is 100% for each of the pop, but Alternate alleles in each of the population.
-Shared site - Both alleles present in both the populations Unique_pop (Uniq_pop1 and Uniq_pop2) - Allele frequency of one allele is 100% in only one population, but other population has both alleles.
+Shared site - Both alleles present in both the populations.
+Unique_pop (Uniq_pop1 and Uniq_pop2) - Allele frequency of one allele is 100% in only one population, but other population has both alleles.

 Usage:
 The first awk code reads a vcf file (SNP from bulks) and determines the site type.
 The output is then read into R to create a distribution using sliding windows either for all sites or specific set or based on delta